ºìÐÓÖ±²¥

 Electives (7 c.u.)

-Any seven courses with a REES subject code or bearing the attribute REES Elective (ARNE), or language courses beyond the second year of instruction.
+Any seven courses with a REES subject code (including core courses taken beyond the minimum) or bearing the attribute REES Elective (ARNE), or language courses beyond the second year of instruction.

 Minimum Grade